c3lang/c3c/README.md

 $env:C3_VERSION='0.7.4'; powershell -ExecutionPolicy Bypass -Command "iwr -useb https://raw.githubusercontent.com/c3lang/c3c/refs/heads/master/install/install.ps1 | iex"
 ```

-If you don't have Visual Studio 17 installed you can either do so, or run the `msvc_build_libraries.py` Python script which will download the necessary files to compile on Windows.
+**(Optional)** If you don't have Visual Studio 17 installed, you can run the `c3c fetch windows-sdk` command which will download the necessary files to compile on Windows.

 #### Installing on Debian with precompiled binaries